Bedford, Western Australia: Education

 St Peter's Primary School is a Catholic primary school located on Wood Street.
 It has approximately 700 students in three streams from Kindergarten to Year 6.
 The school first opened in 1941, occupying a single house.
 The school moved down the street to its current site in 1942.
 Expansions occurred in the 1950s, and in 1957, a secondary school for girls named St Thomas Aquinas College opened on the same site.
 The two schools would undergo significant improvements and renovations over the decades that followed.

 Meanwhile, St Mark’s College, a secondary school for boys, was established on Beaufort Street in Bedford.
 In 1989, St Thomas Aquinas College and St Mark's College merged to form Chisholm Catholic College.
 St Thomas Aquinas became the campus for lower school students, and St Mark's became the campus for senior school students.
 In 2003, the school was consolidated on the Beaufort Street site, and the Wood Street site became solely for St Peter's Primary School.
 Today, Chisholm Catholic College has 1,700 students from Year 7 to 12.

 There are no public primary schools in Bedford, but parts of the suburb are in the intake areas of Hillcrest Primary School, Inglewood Primary School and Morley Primary School.
 There are also no public secondary schools in Bedford, but the suburb is in the intake area for John Forrest Secondary College.

 Governance

 Local

 Bedford is in the City of Bayswater local government area.
 It lies fully within the City's west ward.
-Councillors for the west ward are Lorna Clarke, Giorgia Johnson and Dan Bull, who is also the mayor.
+Councillors for the west ward are Lorna Clarke, Giorgia Johnson and Dan Bull.